justinmahar/articulate-nlg/README.md

 Woof!
 Welcome home, my favorite human! 🐩
 ```

 Now we're talking! _Slaps knee_.

-Just a few concept definitions later and we have a best friend to welcome us home in many different ways.
+Just a few concept definitions later and we have a best friend to welcome us home in many different ways, sometimes with poop.

 ### Context Generators